"This loss is unbearable," says husband of the mom killed in NYC attack

-A Belgian woman killed in a terrorism attack in Manhattan this week was an "amazing wife" and "the most wonderful mom to our two little boys," her grieving husband says.
+A Belgian woman killed in a terrorist attack in Manhattan this week was an "amazing wife" and "the most wonderful mom to our two little boys," her grieving husband said.

-Ann-Laure Decadt, 31, from Staden, West Flanders, Belgium, was one of eight victims killed when a driver deliberately drove a truck for blocks through a bike lane on Tuesday before crashing into a school bus.
+Ann-Laure Decadt, 31, from Staden, West Flanders, Belgium, was one of eight victims killed when the attacker drove a truck for blocks through a bike lane on Tuesday before crashing into a school bus.

 Her husband, Alexander Naessens, told Dutch language newspaper Het Laatste Nieuws that Decadt was vacationing in New York with her two sisters and mother and was biking along the West Side Highway when the attack happened.